yunusemreaksu/yunusemreaksu/README.md

 - 👋 Hi, I’m Yunus Emre.
-- 👀 I’m a frontend developer.
+- 👀 I’m a software developer.
 - 📫 How to reach me -> https://www.linkedin.com/in/yunusemreaksu/